renadayne/iot-fire-prediction-system/README.md

-# IoT Fire Alarm System
+# IoT Fire Prediction System

 File Warning System with IoT Applications.

 ## Getting Started

-This is a project with the purpose of designing and constructing an IoT-based fire alarm system.
+This is a project with the purpose of designing and constructing an IoT-based fire prediction system.

 A few resources to get you started if this is your first IoT Project: